LanceMoe/alpaca_cpp_win/README.md

-# Alpaca.cpp
+# Alpaca.cpp for Windows

 Run a fast ChatGPT-like model locally on your device.
-The screencast below is not sped up and running on an M2 Macbook Air with 4GB of weights.
+Can run in the terminal on Windows.

 [![asciicast](screencast.gif)](https://asciinema.org/a/dfJ8QXZ4u978Ona59LPEldtKK)